PJ Harvey

 Am I crazy or is this the Jankly-est record ever recorded?
 Every time I listen to it, I think "Jankly!"
 JANKLY JANKLY JANKLY!

-HAA!!!
 SEE THAT???
+A RULER JOKE!
 THE WORLD NEEDS MORE RULER JOKES!!!
 HUNDREDS OF THEM!!!
 THOUSANDS AND THOUSANDS OF RULER JOKES!!!!
 ALL HOLDING HANDS AND SINGING "DO THEY KNOW IT'S CHRISTMASTIME?"

 Speaking of which, I've always thought it a shame that CRASS didn't record that single.
 I just love the idea of a b-side entitled "Well?
 Do They?"

 HA!!!!
 DID YOU SEE THAT???
 CRASS JOKES!!!!
 HUNDREDS AND THOUSANDS UPON DOZENS AND MILLIONS OF CRASS JOKES!!!
-ALL DANCING AROUND IN AN ANARCHIC COMMUNE OF PEACE AND NONSTOP COMPLAINING ABOUT EVERY LITTLE GODDAMNED THING!!!
+ALL DANCING AROUND IN AN ANARCHIC COMMUNE OF PEACE AND COMPLAINING NONSTOP ABOUT EVERY LITTLE THING!!!

-Musicallllly, the guitars do some surprisingly neat things every once in a while, bottlenecking and skranking out some neat distorted ash noise.
+Musically, the guitars do some surprisingly neat things every once in a while, bottlenecking and skranking out some neat distorted ash noise.
 But not nearly often enough.
-Most of the time, there's like a simplistic, clich‚d bass-and-drum part failing to fill up a dreadfully empty aural space, topped with PJ complaining about a boy who left her because her face is so hairy or something.
-And when the band tries to "rock out," they just sound stupid, slow and wimpy.
+Most of the time, there's just a cliched rhythm part failing to fill up a dreadfully empty aural space, topped with PJ complaining about this or that.
+And when the band tries to "rock out," they sound stupid, slow and wimpy.

 Reader Comments